 The main point to take away from this is that you should follow the standard structure for an SAT essay (introduction-body-body-conclusion).
-Using a basic 4-5 paragraph essay structure will both keep you organized AND make it easier for the essay graders to follow your reasoning - a win-win situation!
+Using a basic four- to five-paragraph essay structure will both keep you organized and make it easier for the essay graders to follow your reasoning—a win-win situation!

 Furthermore, you should connect each paragraph to each other through effective transitions.
 We'll give you ways to improve your performance in this area in the articles linked at the end of this article.

 #4: Make Time to Read, Analyze, Plan, Write, and Revise